St Lucia has a bit of a reputation for being a super expensive, luxurious vacation destination.

 By having lunch at your rental, you can easily save $280 overall and if you do the same with breakfast that’s over $500 saved!

-Groceries are very reasonably priced in St Lucia so you’ll probably spend a similar amount as you would in the US.
+I found that groceries were very reasonably priced in St Lucia so youโll probably spend a similar amount as you would in the US.

 Dine at local restaurants